zrobker/Data-Structure-Tutorial/2-sets.md

             return print(invite)
         #if we dont have 10 yet we add one from the set of everyone
         else:
-            if person not in invite:
             invite.add(person)

 #the fuction will return a list of people Kevin should invite
 invite_10(invite, everyone) #{'Bob', 'Tim', 'Steph', 'Chris', 'John', 'Jim', 'Josh', 'Juan', 'Rob', 'Dwayne'}

 ```

 ## Problem to Solve: Company Merger

 Two clothing stores have decided to merge to become a new store.
-Each store has thier own perk members that recieve a weekly email with deals and news.
-It is your job to combine each stores data and to make sure that no one is recieving multiple emails you will use sets to prevent duplicates.
+Each store has their own perk members that receive a weekly email with deals and news.
+It is your job to combine each stores data and to make sure that no one is receiving multiple emails you will use sets to prevent duplicates.
 The stores also want to reward anyone that might have a membership with both stores by sending them a special email with bonus deals thanking them for shopping at both establishments previously.

 You will need to accomplish this without using the built in python fuctions for intersection and union (using `&` or `|` as seen in the example above).